Love's Labour's Won: Use of the title

 In their 2014 season commemorating the centenary of the commencement of World War I hostilities, the Royal Shakespeare Company co-opted the title in performing Much Ado about Nothing under the name Love's Labour's Won (also known as Much Ado about Nothing).
 It was staged as a companion piece to Love's Labour's Lost.
 The pair of plays bookended the period of the war.
 Love's Labour's Lost was set at the beginning of the war in 1914, with Love Labour's Won set at its end in 1918, with the male characters returning home after the final victory.

 In other popular culture

-The play was featured as a plot device in the 1948 novel Love Lies Bleeding (1948) by Edmund Crispin, in which the discovery of a copy of the play triggers a series of murders.

-The writing of the play is a major plot point in the 2007 Doctor Who episode "The Shakespeare Code" where The Tenth Doctor witnesses the writing of the play firsthand.

-It was also used in the book series The 39 Clues as a minor plot device in the final book of the first series.

-In Harry Turtledove's alternate history novel Ruled Britannia, depicting a Spanish-ruled England in which Shakespeare is involved in the clandestine resistance, depicts him writing a play called Love's Labour's Won.
-However, this play seems to be simply "our" Love's Labour's Lost, as Shakespeare is shown making a last-minute change of Don Armado's nationality from Spanish to Italian, to avoid insulting the overlords.

-The play Love’s Labour’s Won is mentioned several times along with other known lost plays in The Tragedy of Arthur, a 2011 novel by the author Arthur Phillips which is about a recently found, previously unknown, Shakespeare play.
+The 2007 Doctor Who episode "The Shakespeare Code" depicts Shakespeare (played by Dean Lennox Kelly) as having been ensorcelled by a trio of witches while completing the manuscript of Love's Labour's Won: the witches hijacked the script in order to force Shakespeare to speak the words that would free the rest of their race, the Carrionites, from imprisonment.
+The Doctor and Martha Jones are able to help Shakespeare foil this plot; however, the completed manuscript is sucked into the prison along with the Carrionites, explaining the play's disappearance from the historical record.

+In 2021, Shakespeare's Globe in London published an article alleging that a surviving quarto of the play had been located in the theatre's attic, as an April Fools joke.